codeamt/Deep-Learning-AI/4 Convolutional Neural Networks/README.md

 <img src="https://ucarecdn.com/dcb11f06-f5de-4564-b382-3d17a4f78922/" width="40%" height="200px" style="display: inline-block">
 </p>

-We use these building box layers along with fully-connected layers (usually, at least a logistical softmax layer that outputs a probability score) to design unique architectures to solve unique computer vision problems.
+We use these building box layers along with fully-connected layers (usually, at least a logistical Softmax layer that outputs a probability score) to design unique architectures to solve unique computer vision problems.

 Some of the classic CNN architectures/algorithms and topics explored in this course: